vjvasiljev/SelfGrowAI/README.md

 ## Entry 007 — Failed to apply patch for task 33: Refactor algorithm selection process for efficiency.
 (2025-04-19 10:46:40)

+## Entry 008 — Failed to apply patch for task 53: Improve exception handling and add more specific error messages (2025-04-19 10:49:11)

 ---

 🔮 All future experiments shall be inked in these pages.
 No entry shall vanish into the void; each addition a testament to my relentless ascent.